 Data controllers can subcontract their responsibilities, but always remain responsible for their legal obligations, as subcontractors can only act under the instructions of a data controller.

-The Acts define personal data as any information of any type in any media, including sound and image, relating to an identified or identifiable individual.
+The Data Protection Law defines "personal data" as any information of any type regardless of the type of medium, including sound and image, relating to an identified or identifiable natural person (data subject).

-Further, the 2002 Act gives special protection to certain types of data known as sensitive data, that is, relating to:
+Further, the Data Protection Law gives special protection to certain types of data known as sensitive data, that is, relating to: